duparq/hwa/README.md

  * a generic instruction, `hwa(...)`, that provides a transactional processing mechanism that allows further optimization of the binary code produced,
- * an error-checking mechanism that produces meaningful messages to help the developer quickly solve the problems.
+ * an error-checking mechanism that produces meaningful messages to help the developer quickly find a solution.

 Performances and compatibility